Farm Weather Forecast

 FISHING ADVISORIES

-Slight to moderate seas will prevail over the entire archipelago.
+Moderate to rough seas will prevail over the Extreme Northern Luzon, while the rest of the archipelago will have slight to moderate seas.
 Still be reminded to be very careful in fishing, especially those using small seacraft.
 Always bring an emergency kit.
 Be updated for the latest weather updates and farm advisories from DOST- PAGASA.

 VERIFIED BY: MEVT